How to Create Your Own Thematic Homeschool Unit StudyMarch 11, 2020

-There are, in fact, several benefits to creating your own!
+There are, in fact, several benefits to creating your own…

-- Eliminate pressure to move on from a fascinating topic
+- Eliminate pressure to move on

-- Include or exclude whatever makes you comfortable
+- Include/exclude whatever makes you comfortable

-- Keep it secular or religious per your preference
+- Keep it secular/religious per your preference

 How to Plan a Homeschool Unit Study